Activiti/activiti-cloud-examples/kubernetes/aws-deployment/README.md

     Command below gives you the elb host of the kibana dashboard.
 You can find the port on the descriptor file.

     `kubectl get service kibana -o jsonpath={.status.loadBalancer.ingress[0].hostname}`

+### Deploy to different cloud providers

+The same configuration above applies to different environments, for instance PKS.
+The only difference in the procedure above woud be that AWS works with hostname while PKS with IP addresses, so for PKS you need to use substitute ingress[0].hostname with ingress[0].ip